vollmerk/puppet-gitlabwebhook/README.md

 ## Usage

-The webhook declration is made up of the following six hashes
+The webhook declaration is made up of the following six hashes

 * server
 * log